The Christ Index

 10. Christ Connection - His Meekness, His Power

 Jesus himself claimed meekness: "Take my yoke upon you, and learn of me; for I am meek and lowly in heart" (Matt.
 11:29).
 Yet the same Jesus overturned tables, cast out demons, and will one day judge the living and the dead.
-Meekness in Scripture is never weakness; it is power held under the control of love.
+Meekness in Scripture is power held under the control of love.
 Paul’s gentleness in person - his willingness to be thought lowly - does not diminish his apostolic authority.
-Like Christ, his authority rests not on impressive appea…
+Like Christ, his authority rests on truth and the power of God.

 Open the chapter →